MDU-PHL/bohra/README.md

 Default mode will perform SNP detection, assemblies (if contigs file not provided), mlst, abritamr and phylogeny (unless `--no_phylo` or < 4 samples used as input).

 ```
-bohra -i input.tab -c contigs.tab -r ref.fa -p default -j job_id
+bohra run -i input.tab -c contigs.tab -r ref.fa -p default -j job_id
 ```

-### All
+### Plus pangenome

-In addition to the default mode above, `all` will also run `roary` .
-If less than 4 samples are provided, roary will not be run and pipeline will revert to `default`
+In addition to the default mode above, `all` will also run `panaroo` .
+If less than 4 samples are provided, `panaroo` will not be run and pipeline will revert to `default`

 ```
-bohra -i input.tab -c contigs.tab -r ref.fa -p all -j job_id
+bohra run -i input.tab -c contigs.tab -r ref.fa -p pluspan -j job_id
 ```

 ### Profile